joonarafael/visualpathfinder/documentation/progress_report_week7.md

 - Added more quality-of-life updates to the interface.

+- Added "virtual maps"; algorithms can now be tested on large non-interactive maps in a separate application layout.

-Hours spent: 16 h (course total 58 h)
+Hours spent: 20 h (course total 62 h)